Are chain-complete posets co-wellpowered?: has a strong generator

 \section{$\CPO$ has a strong generator}

-A set $\cg$ of objects in a category $\ck$ is a \textit{generator} provided that for each pair $f,g:A\to B$ of distinct morphisms there exists an object $G$ in $\cg$ and a morphism $h:G\to A$ such that $fh\neq gh$.
+A set $\cg$ of objects in a category $\ck$ is a \textit{generator} provided that for each pair $f,g\colon A\to B$ of distinct morphisms there exists an object $G$ in $\cg$ and a morphism $h\colon G\to A$ such that $fh\neq gh$.
 A generator $\cg$ is called \textit{strong} provided that for each object $B$ and each proper subobject of $B$ there exists a morphism $G\to B$ with $G$ in $\cg$ which does not factorize through that subobject.
-The following characterization of strong generators holds in cocomplete categories (see \cite{AR} 0.6): A set $\cg$ of objects is a strong generator iff every object of the category is an extremal quotient of coproduct of objects from $\cg$.
+The following characterization of strong generators holds in cocomplete categories (see \cite[0.6]{AR}): A set $\cg$ of objects is a strong generator iff every object of the category is an extremal quotient of coproduct of objects from $\cg$.

-\begin{rem} (1) Monomorphisms in $\mathbf{CPO}$ are precisely the injective cpo maps and isomorphisms are precisely the order-reflecting bijections.
-This means that proper subobjects in $\mathbf{CPO}$ are precisely the injective cpo maps that are either not surjective, or they are surjective but not order-reflecting.

-(2) Two-element chain $2$ is clearly a generator in $\CPO$.
-But it is not strong (as claimed in \cite{PR}).
+\begin{rem} \begin{enumerate}[(1)] \item Monomorphisms in $\mathbf{CPO}$ are precisely the injective cpo maps and isomorphisms are precisely the order-reflecting bijections.
+This means that proper subobjects in $\mathbf{CPO}$ are precisely the injective cpo maps that are either not surjective, or they are surjective but not order-reflecting. \item Two-element chain $2$ is clearly a generator in $\CPO$.
+But it is not strong (as it is claimed in \cite{PR}).
 Indeed, consider a three-element cpo $A$ with two incomparable elements $1$ and $2$ (and the smallest element $0$).
 Let $3$ be the three-element chain $0<1<2$.
-Then the identity $\id$ on $\{0,1,2\}$ makes $A$ a proper subobject of $3$ but every cpo map $2\to 3$ factorizes through $\id$. \end{rem}
+Then the identity $\id$ on $\{0,1,2\}$ makes $A$ a proper subobject of $3$ but every cpo map $2\to 3$ factorizes through $\id$. \end{enumerate} \end{rem}

 \begin{lemma} Three-element chain $3$ forms a strong generator in $\mathbf{CPO}$. \end{lemma} \begin{proof} Obviously, $3$ is a generator.
 Suppose that $f\colon A\to B$ is a proper subobject in $\CPO$.
 If $f$ is not surjective there exists an element $b \in B - f[A]$, and thus the cpo map $3 \to B$ sending $1$ and $2$ to $b$ does not factorize through $f$.
 If $f$ is surjective but not order-reflecting there exist elements $a_1, a_2 \in A$ incomparable in $A$ but $a_1<a_2$ in $B$.
 Then the cpo map $3\to B$ sending $1$ to $a_1$ and $2$ to $a_2$ does not factorize through $A$. \end{proof}